 Learn more about these harm reduction services and where to find them.

-Overdose Prevention and Supervised Consumption Services and Drug Checking
+Overdose Prevention Sites, Supervised Consumption Services & Drug Checking

-Overdose prevention services are provided by health authorities in co-operation with community partners across the province.
-These designated spaces, which are integrated into existing social service or health care settings or in newly established locations, provide on-site monitoring of those at risk of overdose and allow for rapid response when an overdose occurs.
-While supervised consumption sites require municipalities to seek an exemption from federal drug laws, the same lengthy process is not required to establish an overdose prevention site.
+Overdose prevention sites are managed by health authorities in co-operation with community partners across the province.
+These designated spaces, which are integrated into existing social service or health care settings or in newly established locations, provide on-site monitoring for people at risk of overdose and allow for rapid response when an overdose occurs.
+While supervised consumption services require municipalities to seek an exemption from federal drug laws, the same process is not required to establish an overdose prevention site.

 Supervised Consumption Services

-Supervised consumption and overdose prevention sites offer a wide range of complementary health services that include:
+Supervised consumption and overdose prevention sites offer a wide range of complementary health services including:

 - Distribution of supplies for safer injection